ovh/docs/pages/cloud/storage/nas_nfs/guide.en-gb.md

 - An [OVHcloud HA-NAS solution](https://www.ovhcloud.com/en-gb/storage-solutions/nas-ha/)
 - An OVHcloud service with a public IP address attached to it (Hosted Private Cloud, dedicated server, VPS, Public Cloud instance, etc.)
-- A distribution compatible with NFS installed on your server
+- An operating system compatible with NFS installed on your server
 - [A partition created on the service with the NFS protcol enabled](https://docs.ovh.com/gb/en/storage/nas/get-started/#create_partition)
 - [An ACL entry for the server's IP address](https://docs.ovh.com/gb/en/storage/nas/get-started/#access_control)
 - Administrative access (root) to your server via SSH or GUI